 But remember, you can make so many mistakes when leads nurturing.
 When following up with a new lead it's important that you don’t immediately bombard them with promotional content.
 Instead, focus on helping and educating them to build trust and loyalty.

 Ultimately, your main objective is to add value.
-For example, if you’re a cybersecurity firm and have just finished your webinar about “How to Best Protect From Identity Theft”, a good plan of action would be to follow up with your new leads by offering free access or exclusive discounts for software, such as password tools to help them take the first step to strengthen their online security.
+For example, if you’re a cybersecurity firm and have just finished your webinar about “How to Best Protect From Identity Theft”, a good plan of action would be to follow up with your new leads by offering free access or exclusive discounts for software, such as password tools to help them take the first step to strengthen their online security and protect from ransomware.
 This works well for affiliate offers too.

 Providing free access or discounts for tools that aren’t direct competitors of yours but deliver real value for your qualified leads is the trick to building trust and eventually, turn leads into loyal customers.